crystal-lang/rfcs/text/0020-target-annotation.md

 ## Summary

-Introduces a new `@[Target]` annotation that allows setting codegen options for individual methods.
+Introduces a new `@[TargetFeature]` annotation that allows setting codegen options for individual methods.
 This enables programs to include code paths that use advanced CPU instructions (such as SIMD extensions) and select compatible implementations at runtime.